Sarthak-Chatterjee/Snakes-Game/README.md

 # Snakes-Game
 Classic Snakes Game written in python using **turtle module**.
-Download it on your pc and run the snakes.py file to loose yourself in the childhood nostalgia.
+Download it on your pc and run the snakes.exe file to loose yourself in the childhood nostalgia.

 ### FEATURES:
    - The game starts with `enter` key.